abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 As we said in the first long disclaimer, there is not one, but many type theories.
 So if we want to do type theory, we have first pick *a* type theory (if this sentence confuses you, read the first disclaimer again).

 Picking a type theory (or a type system let's call it), also involves picking a *language* that this theory is described in terms of.
-When hearing about language, programmers would probably think of the popular feature-rich programming languages like TypeScript or Java. *Type theorists*, on the other hand, have different preferences --- since they are interested in the type system, not the language, they don't really care about language features, and so the language of choice of most of them is the simplest, most minimal language that is possible to exist, namely *Lambda Calculus*.
+When hearing about language, programmers would probably think of the popular feature-rich programming languages like TypeScript or Java. *Type theorists*, on the other hand, have different preferences --- since they are interested in the type system, not the language, they don't really care about the features, and so the language of choice of most of them is the simplest, most minimal language that is possible to exist, namely *Lambda Calculus*.
 If you haven't heard about it, this is language that has only has (anonymous) functions and nothing else.

 To please both parties, (and annoy them both, at the same time), we will go with a language that is somewhere in between --- namely (a subset of) *Haskell*.
 This will not make much difference in terms of the theory, as Haskell is based on Lambda calculus, but will make things easier for programmers: unlike Lambda Calculus that, which only has functions, Haskell supports defining product constructors as a primitive (which itself makes no difference from a formal standpoint, as we can easily go from products to functions via currying and uncurrying).